 In addition to cash prizes for innovators, the ACT ENDO Challenge provides winning innovators with access to professional services and resources—competitive solicitations hosted by VentureWell.

-Our solicitation for team leads has now closed, but additional ACT ENDO professional service opportunities are coming soon.
+Our solicitation for a project facilitator and team leads has now closed, but additional ACT ENDO professional service opportunities are coming soon.
 Find other open consulting and vendor opportunities with VentureWell.

 Hepatitis B Virus